 Step 1.
 In a medium mixing bowl, add the peanut butter and applesauce.
 Stir, using a whisk or fork, until combined.

 Step 2.
-Add dry ingredients: rolled oats, cinnamon, salt.
+Add dry ingredients: oats, cinnamon, salt.
 Stir until combined.

 Step 3.
-Stir in the goodies: pumpkin seeds, chopped walnuts, dried fruit and chia seeds.
+Fold in the add-ins: pumpkin seeds, chopped walnuts, dried fruit and chia seeds.

 Step 4.
 Use a cookie scoop or 1-ounce measure to scoop cookies onto a parchment-paper lined baking sheet.
-If you keep them in this ball shape (that’s what I did) they will stay this way; they don't flatten out like a traditional cookie.
-For a flatter cookie, flatten into a disc and reduce 5 minutes from the baking time.
+If you keep them in this ball shape they will stay this way because they don't flatten out like a traditional cookie.
+Flatten them with a spatula or the palm of your hand.

 Step 5.
 Bake on the middle rack in a 350 degree oven for 13-15 minutes.
 They will still be soft when you remove from the oven, but should firm up as they sit.

-Keep refrigerated for up to a week for best results.
+Keep refrigerated for 4-5 days for best results.
 You can reheat in a microwave or pop into the oven for a minute to warm through.

 Peanut Butter Breakfast Cookies

-- In a medium mixing bowl, add the peanut butter, applesauce, and optional maple syrup.
-Stir, using a whisk or fork, until combined.
+- In a medium mixing bowl, add the peanut butter, applesauce, maple syrup. and vanilla extract.
+Stir together until smooth.

-- Add dry ingredients: rolled oats, cinnamon, salt.
+- Add dry ingredients: oats, cinnamon, salt.
 Stir until combined.

-- Stir in the remaining ingredients: pumpkin seeds, chopped walnuts, dried fruit and chia seeds.
+- Fold in the remaining ingredients: pumpkin seeds, sunflower seeds, raisins, chia seeds and ground flax.

-- Use a cookie scoop or 1-ounce measure to scoop 8 cookies onto a parchment-paper lined baking sheet.
+- Use a cookie scoop or 1-ounce measure to scoop 16 cookies onto a parchment-paper lined baking sheet.
+Flatten with your hand.
 Bake on the middle rack in a 350-degree oven for 13-15 minutes.
 The cookies will still be soft when you remove from the oven, but should firm up as they sit.

 - These cookies don't change shape while baking.
 If you keep them in the ball shape that a cookie scoop makes they will stay this way.
 For a flatter cookie, use clean hands or a spatula to flatten into a disc and reduce baking time by 5 minutes.

-- Refrigerate for up to a week for best quality.
+- Storage: Refrigerate for up 4-5 days for best quality.
 The cookies can be frozen for up to 3 months; thaw in the fridge or in the microwave.